Royal Palace of Madrid Tickets and Tours

 Combo tours

-• Enjoy fast-track entry to top attractions like the Royal Palace of Madrid and Prado Museum and combine your visit with a Flamenco show!
+• Enjoy fast-track entry to top attractions like the Royal Palace of Madrid and combine your visit with a Flamenco show!

 • Discover Spain’s royal heritage with a combo ticket to the Royal Palace and Royal Collections Gallery.